FAQs - Buying a new build home

 Recognising that new build projects can be subject to delays, some lenders have special new build mortgages, with a longer validity period that can be up to three months longer than their usual deadlines.
 Check with your mortgage broker as they will know the products which will remain valid for longer and how the interest rates and fees may differ.

-Appointing a solicitor to take care of all the legal paperwork (conveyancing) should be done within 2 working days of reservation to ensure a quick and smooth purchase process.
-At this time, it’s worth mentioning that you need to be fully aware of the property's title, is it freehold or leashold?
+Appointing a solicitor to take care of all the legal paperwork - 'conveyancing', should be done within 2 working days of reservation to ensure a quick and smooth purchase process.
+Be sure to advise your chosen conveyancer you are purchasing a 'new build' on instruction as there are legal implications for new properties to be taken into account when quoting fees and confirming timeframe requirements.
+To learn more about conveyancing click here

 Leaseholders will likely have to pay maintenance fees, annual service charges* and their share of the building’s insurance.
 Leaseholders normally pay an annual ground rent** to the freeholder.